rampvisdevelopment/Ensemble_Time_Series_Format/README.md

    iv. `output_metadata.csv`

-2. `parameters.csv` contains an `index` field. with a unique integer for matching the parameters with their output.
+2. `parameters.csv` contains an `index` field with a unique integers for matching parameters and outputs.

 3. `parameters_metadata.csv` contains the fields: `parameter`: name of the parameter matching `parameters.csv`,`description`: plain text description, `unit`.